HBClab/NiBetaSeries/docs/betaseries.rst

 designs (e.g., designs where the events occur between 3-6 seconds apart on average).
-Since each event has its own regressor, events that occur very close in time are collinear (e.g. are very overlapping).
+Since each event has its own regressor, events that occur very close in time are collinear (e.g., are very overlapping).

 Jeanette Mumford :cite:`d-Mumford2012` derived a solution for the high collinearity observed in least squares all by using another